 Whose name should come first.
 If people should be cordially or joyfully invited.
-If your married female friends should be named on the envelope or listed as Mrs Husband’s Name (which opens a whole can of worms when it comes to queer couples).
+If your married female friends should be named on the envelope or listed as Mrs Husband’s Name (which opens a whole can of worms when it comes to same-sex, gender fluid, and non-binary couples).

 But it’s important to ask yourself: do you care?

-Do your friends – the people you’re inviting to the most special day of your life, the people you’re closest to, the people you know the best and care about the most – do they care about the rules an etiquette company made up in the 1700s, to establish propriety among the Georgian upper classes?
+Do your friends – the people you’re inviting to your special day, the people you’re closest to, the people you know the best and care about the most – do they care about the rules an etiquette company made up in the 1700s, to establish propriety among the Georgian upper classes?

 Or do they want a no-nonsense invitation to your wedding that they can decipher without a history lesson?